 For questions about this award, email firstname.lastname@example.org

 Nominations may be made by anyone.
-Please note there is a maximum of two self-nominations allowed per year.
+Please note there is a maximum of two self-nominations allowed per award year.
 All nominators and nominees will be required to sign the professional conduct disclosure form.
-Nomination packages for this award must include:
+Nominations packages for this award must include:

 - Section 1 - Background Information

 - Two letters of nomination/recommendation, one from a major professor and one from a previous instructor

 - Nominees should write a two page description of proposed research and reinstatement about eligibility.